The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Everyone we know who has slept on a Helix mattress raves about it.

-Some family members just slept in our Helix mattress for a few nights and they went home and immediately ordered one for themselves.
+Seriously, some family members just slept on our Helix mattress for a few nights and they went home and immediately ordered one for themselves.

 Not even kidding.